Newhaven: Sport

 Newhaven is home to a marina: the Newhaven and Seaford Sailing Club is based there; scuba diving, water skiing and surfboarding are also practised.
 Newhaven Football Club plays in the Sussex County League; there is a thriving archery club.
 The town also boasts a large and modern indoor bowls centre, and there is an outdoor Lawn bowling green located close to the marina.
 Newhaven Bowling club was formed in 1902 and is a founder member of the English Bowls Association and Sussex County Bowls.
+There are also two cricket grounds, one located near the marina, west of the river, and the other close to Denton Village, east of the river, plus a tennis club also near the marina.

+Local Media

+Local news and television programmes is provided by BBC South East and ITV Meridian.
+Television signals are received from the Heathfield and the local relay transmitter.

+The town's local radio stations are BBC Radio Sussex on 95.0 FM, Seahaven FM on 96.3 FM whose studios are in Eastbourne and Heart South on 96.9 FM.

+Local newspapers that cover the town are The Argus, Sussex Express and Haven News.